 /etc/openvpn.
 This will ensure that any changes to the scripts will not be lost when the package is updated.
 From a terminal, run:

 sudo make-cadir /etc/openvpn/easy-rsa

-/etc/openvpn/easy-rsa/vars adjusting it to your needs.
+/etc/openvpn/easy-rsa/vars directly, adjusting it to your needs.

-Change to the newly created directory
+root user change to the newly created directory

 /etc/openvpn/easy-rsa and run:

 ./easyrsa init-pki ./easyrsa build-ca